HectorAlonso18/Lightninglib/lightning-docs/docs/Documentation/TankChassis.md

 1, //Forward V5 ROTATION SENSOR PORT (using a negative number will reverse it!)
 2.507, //Forward tracking wheel  diameter
 1.783, //Distance that exist between the forward tracker and the robot rotation center.

-2,//Forward V5 ROTATION SENSOR PORT (using a negative number will reverse it!), setting 0 would cancel the tracker!
+2,//Sideways V5 ROTATION SENSOR PORT (using a negative number will reverse it!), setting 0 would cancel the tracker!
 2.507, //Sideways tracking wheel  diameter
-1.783); //Forward tracking wheel  diameter
+1.783); //Distance that exist between the Sideways tracker and the robot rotation center.

 ```
 </TabItem>